Frequently asked questions

 Why do I need to provide a Next of Kin or Emergency contact?

-It is important that if some reason we can’t get in touch with you to offer you a unit, that we have an alternative person to call or email.
+It is important that if, for some reason, we can’t get in touch with you to offer you a unit, that we have an alternative person to call or email.

 The provision of a Fact Sheet to a new applicant in a set format for each village is a requirement under the Retirement Villages Act.
 You can request a copy of this Fact Sheet at any time.